Lecturer & Research Fellow

 |Fax||+61 3 6226 2858|

 Dr Stack is part of the Pulp and Paper Research Group.
 Her research interests are in the general field of Colloid and Surface chemistry in particular aspects relating to the manufacture of paper.
-She has undertaken investigations into the mechanisms by which retention aids improve fiber and filler retention.
-She has been involved with several projects investigating flotation deinking of newsprint and magazine grade paper.
-More recently work has focused on the use of magnesium oxide as the alkali source to replace sodium hydroxide in deinking.
-Current projects involve studying pitch deposition.
-Techniques of capillary electrophoresis and computer molecular modeling are being employed to investigate the interactions at a molecular level.
+She has undertaken investigations into the retentions aids, recycling paper, bleaching with peroxide and wood extractives.
+Current projects involve studying pitch deposition on surfaces along with the recovery of wood extractives and potential uses for them.